Laboratory Constraints on the Neutron-Spin Coupling of feV-scale Axions

 Our limits represent a significant five orders-of-magnitude improvement over previous laboratory bounds and serve as a useful verification of astrophysical constraints that have comparable limits but are subject to substantial uncertainties.
-Moreover, the K-$^3$He co-magnetometer is also, barring an unlikely accidental cancellation, sensitive to anomalous fields coupling to the electron spin so that analogous constraints on the axion-electron coupling can be easily obtained from Fig.~\ref{fig:upper_limits} and a simple re-scaling factor of $0.87\,\mu_\textrm{B}/\mu_\textrm{He}$, where $\mu_\textrm{B}$ is the Bohr magneton.
+Moreover, as discussed in Sec.~\ref{sec:exp_setup}, the K-$^3$He co-magnetometer is also, barring an unlikely accidental cancellation, sensitive to anomalous fields coupling to the electron spin so that analogous constraints on the axion-electron coupling $g_\textrm{aee}$ can be easily obtained from Fig.~\ref{fig:upper_limits} and multiplying the limits by a simple re-scaling factor of 0.87$\mu_B/\mu_\textrm{He}$ (see Sec.~\ref{sec:exp_setup} for more details).

 Peaks in the magnetic power spectrum of the original experiment resulted in several persistent possible axion candidates with significance greater than 5$\sigma$ after taking into account the look-elsewhere effect.
 Their high significance suggests that the null hypothesis of a white noise background should be rejected, but additional verification is required before acceptance of an axion hypothesis.
 Since we no longer have active control of the experiment, we are unable to perform detailed experimental checks on these candidates.
 However, analysis of their lineshapes shows significant deviation from their expected values, which suggests a non-axion origin for all of them.